-The ALFRA offers programs and services to the community on a regular basis.
-We have monthly support meetings to discuss specific challenges that parents face in the court room.
-We do media interviews with TV and radio stations through out the state.
+ALFRA offers programs and services to the community on a regular basis.
+We have town hall/informational meetings to discuss specific challenges that parents face in the court room.
+We do media interviews with TV and radio stations throughout the state.
 One of the most beneficial services we offer is a Court watch program.
 We attend court hearings to support our members.
 We don’t speak or hold signs, but our presence is statement to the lawyers and judges that we are watching and will report on the proceedings.
+We are seeking volunteers to help revitalize our Court Watch program.
 We speak directly with Legislators to advocate for change.

 The ALFRA membership is $25 a year and any contribution above the membership fee is always beneficial to ALFRA’s effort to educate others and reform law.

 ALFRA has many opportunities for people to volunteer.
 The only skill needed is a passion to change Alabama custody laws and harmful practices placing our children at an unnecessary social disadvantage.
 We need people who will just pick up the phone and call their legislator to express dissatisfaction in our current family law system…or send them a letter or email.
 We have volunteer opportunities for people to join us at court watches, opportunities for children of divorce to tell about the effects of having one of their fit parents restricted from their life.